Derived isogenies and isogenies for abelian surfaces: Derived isogeny in positive characteristic

-\begin{remark} It is natural to ask if one can apply the lifting method to prove the converse of Theorem \ref{kumm-isogeny}, i.e. if $\Km(X)$ and $\Km(Y)$ are prime-to-$p$ derived isogenous, so is $X$ and $Y$.
-The issue is that the derived isogeny between $\Km(X)$ and $\Km(Y)$ is only quasi-liftable, not liftable.
-In other words, although we can lift every derived equivalence between twisted abelian surfaces or K3 surface to characteristic $0$, we can not necessarily find some liftings of $X$ and $Y$ respectively such that the generic fibers of their associated Kummer surfaces are prime-to-$p$ geometrically derived isogenous. \end{remark}
+\begin{remark} It is natural to consider if one can apply the lifting method to prove the converse of Theorem \ref{kumm-isogeny}.
+Specifically, one may wonder if $\Km(X_0)$ and $\Km(Y_0)$ are prime-to-$p$ derived isogenous, as are $X$ and $Y$.

+However, the issue is that the derived isogeny between $\Km(X_0)$ and $\Km(Y_0)$ is merely quasi-liftable, not known to be liftable.
+In other words, although we can lift every derived equivalence between twisted abelian surfaces or K3 surface to characteristic $0$, we cannot necessarily find some liftings of $X_0$ and $Y_0$ respectively such that the generic fibers of their associated Kummer surfaces are prime-to-$p$ geometrically derived isogenous. \end{remark}